nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 1. Authorization Request requesting A2Pay:
 The Payment Service Provider (PSP) sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
 Note: *Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
-The wallet authenticates the PSP' (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
+The wallet authenticates the TPP (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction:
 The user evaluates the details of the transaction to ensure its accuracy and validity.
 4. User approves the presentation:
 After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay (ARF[^arf], section 6.6.3.4).
-5. Authorization Response sending A2Pay' to PSP:
+5. Authorization Response sending P2Pay to ASPSP:
-The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorization response to the PSP as HTTP POST request.
+The wallet presents the P2Pay including the `transaction_data_hashes` along with the OpenID4VP authorization response to the ASPSP as HTTP POST request.
-6. PSP acknowledges receipt of A2Pay':
+6. ASPSP acknowledges receipt of P2Pay:
-The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
+The ASPSP confirms that the authorization response with the P2Pay has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
-8. PSP [verifies](#verification) A2Pay' and executes the transaction:
+8. ASPSP [verifies](#verification) P2Pay and executes the transaction:
-The PSP validates the authenticity and integrity of the A2Pay'.
-If valid, the PSP proceeds to execute the payment transaction.
+The ASPSP validates the authenticity and integrity of the P2Pay.
+If valid, the ASPSP proceeds to execute the payment transaction.
 9. Wallet queries payment status:
-The wallet initiates a query to the PSP using the `payment_status_uri` to retrieve the current status of the payment.
+The wallet initiates a query to the ASPSP using the `payment_status_uri` to retrieve the current status of the payment.
-10. PSP provides payment status to wallet:
+10. ASPSP provides payment status to wallet:
-The PSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
+The ASPSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
 11. Wallet shows payment status to user:
 The wallet communicates the payment status to the user, providing confirmation or detailing any errors.
-12. PSP shows payment status to user:
+12. ASPSP shows payment status to user:
-As an additional step, the PSP also informs the user of the payment status, offering direct confirmation from their side.
+As an additional step, the ASPSP also informs the user of the payment status, offering direct confirmation from their side.

 #### Extended PaymentAuth flow

-In this flow, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as **PSP'** hereafter).
-PSP' initiates the process by requesting an A2Pay issued by the holder’s PSP.
-Once the PSP' receives the A2Pay', it must forward it, along with the original payment request object, to the issuing PSP.
-The issuing PSP then performs the necessary [verification](#verification) and executes the payment transaction.
+In this flow, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as **TPP** hereafter).
+TPP initiates the process by requesting an A2Pay issued by an ASPSP.
+Once the TPP receives the P2Pay, it must forward it, along with the original payment request object, to the ASPSP.
+The ASPSP then performs the necessary [verification](#verification) and executes the payment transaction.

 ```mermaid